dariusbakunas/cogrs/README.md

 ## Contributing

-Contributions are welcome!
-This is currently a learning project, so feel free to submit issues, feature requests, or pull requests to help improve CogRS.
+This is currently a learning project, so feel free to submit issues, feature requests to help improve CogRS.

 For ideas or discussions, start a thread in the [GitHub Issues](https://github.com/dariusbakunas/cogrs/issues) section.